gajh-classes/FFT_reference/README.md

 ##### Locate Configuration Files & Matrix Data
 You need to locate `config_{ARCH}_islip.cnt` & `gpgpusim.config` files from `/gpgpu-sim_distribution/configs/tested-cfgs`, to the directory that you are going to run the application.
+Also, text files that contain the matrix data should also be located properly.
+The size of the matrix will be fixed as `32768`.

 In `/root/FFT_reference` directory,
 ```bash